We are happy to celebrate the album "One Day Remains" by the band "Alter Bridge" which was released on August 10, 2004.

 This "Alter Bridge" album is exactly this "pilot" and that's how it was created.

-In the same year where "Creed" members announced their breakup, this debut album by Alter came out!
+In the same year when "Creed" members announced their breakup, this debut album by Alter came out!

 Already around the year, 2000 things started to bubble up in "Creed", disagreements mainly between singer the band leader Scott and the rest of the band intensified and this became even more valid with the departure of Brian Marshall when in 2004 they announced that they were disbanding (although they returned for another album "Full Circle" released In 2009).